Paul Senior

 About me

-Hello, my name is Paul, I am a Counsellor registered with the British Association for Counselling and Psychotherapy (BACP), working within a Person Centred / Assimilative Integrative model of therapy.
-Having studied at New College Durham and awarded a BA (Hons) in Counselling, I possess a wealth of personal lifetime and counselling experience.
+Hello, my name is Paul, I am a Counsellor registered with the British Association for Counselling and Psychotherapy (BACP), working within a person-centred/assimilative integrative model of therapy.
+Having studied at New College Durham and been awarded a BA (Hons) in Counselling, I possess a wealth of personal lifetime and counselling experience.

-My aim is to offer a warm, safe, confidential and nurturing environment, in which a respectful therapeutic relationship can be established: this will allow you to explore your current life issues and difficulties in a way that feels comfortable for you.
+I aim to offer a warm, safe, confidential and nurturing environment, in which a respectful therapeutic relationship can be established.
+This will allow you to explore your current life issues and difficulties in a way that feels comfortable for you.

 I consider each individual to be unique, to possess value and to be deserving of respect in choosing their own direction in life and the values which define them.